vortexman5/vortex/docs_summary/reinforcement_learning_guide.md

 ## Introduction

 Vortex includes a powerful reinforcement learning (RL) system that enables the agent to improve over time through experience.
-By default, this system may not be enabled in all configurations, but it can be easily activated to enhance the agent's capabilities.
+This system is now enabled by default in the template configuration, making it easier to benefit from these advanced capabilities.

 Reinforcement learning in Vortex allows the agent to: